johanlinaker/johanlinaker.github.io/_posts/2025-01-24-health-check-ups-on-open-source-software-projects.md

 	</li>
 	<li>This is important for many reasons, one being the risk that comes in terms of an OSS component’s health, meaning its ability to stay maintained long-term, with high quality and without interruption.
 	</li>
-	<li>Analyzing and monitoring the health of OSS in the intake process can enable proactive management of such potential risks, but it is also a mountain to climb in itself (although possible as we show).
+	<li>Analyzing and monitoring the health of OSS in the intake process can enable proactive management of such potential risks, but it is also a mountain to climb in itself (although possible as we <a href="/assets/slides/OSS_Health_Interview_Survey.pdf">show</a>).
 	</li>
 	<li>OSS health is neither a number nor something binary.
 Issues can be many, as with the underlying reasons.
 Questions need to be asked based on the symptoms, a diagnosis made, and potential prescriptions applied, similar as to a doctor's appointment.
 	</li>